What is Continuous Glucose Monitoring (CGM). How is it used at the CureCenter?

 This is why we support Continuous Glucose Monitoring (CGM) for our patients with Type 2 Diabetes, prediabetes and those who exhibit chronic inflammation from insulin resistance.

-A CGM is a device that continuously measures the levels of glucose in the blood.
-It works through a small sensor that is inserted through the skin and is connected to a transmitter which sends glucose readings to a receiver or app.
-It can provide real-time reporting about an individual’s blood-glucose levels.
+A CGM is a device (now affordable and available without a prescription) that continuously measures the levels of glucose in the blood.
+It works through a small sensor that is inserted through the skin and is connected to a transmitter which sends glucose readings to a phone app.
+It provides real-time feedback about blood-glucose (and insulin) response to food choices.

-Insights from these reports make a real difference in the management of our patients with insulin resistance.
+Insights from these reports make a real difference in the management of insulin resistance.
 They help us learn the impact of everyday decisions about diet and exercise and gain insights into the effects of medication changes.

-CGM is a very powerful tool to optimally manage and control insulin resistance, one of the most common root causes for arterial disease.
+CGM is a very powerful tool to optimally manage and control insulin resistance, one of the most common root causes for inflammation that drives arterial disease and other chronic inflammatory conditions.

 What type of CGM do you use at the CureCenter?

-For about $4-5 per day for 28 days, you can continuously measure your blood glucose response to your food and other behavior choices with a Continuous Glucose Monitor CGM.
+For less than $50 for 14 days, you can continuously measure your blood glucose response to your food and other behavior choices with a Continuous Glucose Monitor CGM.

-You will need a prescription for this CGM.
-If you are not taking insulin, your insurance will not cover it.
-However, it is affordable and the benefits of the data are priceless.
+You will not need a prescription for this CGM.
+While your insurance will not cover, it is affordable and the benefits of the data are priceless.

 Interested in learning more?
-Request a complementary Discovery Call with Dr. Backs to get started.
+Request a complementary Discovery Zoom Call with Dr. Backs to get started.

 Previous